 A. Yes.
-Stipend support (currently $27,500 per year) and full tuition is provided to all students working towards the Ph.D. in Neurobiology.
+Stipend support (stipend will be $28,500 starting Fall 2014) and full tuition is provided to all students working towards the Ph.D. in Neurobiology.
 Support for entering students is provided by a training grant from the National Institutes of Health, funds from the School of Medicine, and competitive fellowships awarded by the Graduate School.

 Q: Does UNC provide health insurance coverage for graduate students?

 A: Yes.
-The Curriculum in Neurobiology provides health insurance for all graduate students.
+The Neurobiology Curriculum provides health insurance for all graduate students.
 Supplemental coverage for dependents is available for a nominal sum.

 Q: How long has UNC had a neuroscience Ph.D. training program?

 A: UNC is a pioneer of neuroscience.
 The Neurobiology Curriculum was established in 1966, making it the second oldest neuroscience training program in the country.
 It was established by Dr. Edward Perl, who later became the first president of the Society for Neuroscience.
 Over 60 active research laboratories are presently available to UNC Neurobiology Curriculum graduate students for research apprenticeships and dissertation research projects.